cvat-ai/cvat/site/content/en/docs/contributing/coding-style.md

 to avoid the need of manual control of linting and formatting the code.
 We provide a set of hooks that can be enabled in the local development environment.

-> Please note that our hooks support only Linux environments.
-We are open for contributions and
-> requests for other platforms.

 If you followed the [development environment set up instructions](../development-environment), the hooks should be already installed automatically.
 They are automatically used when you run `git commit`.